twitter/communitynotes/content/contributing/signing-up.md

 During the first phase of the pilot, Birdwatch is limited to a small test group in the US.

 Our goal is to expand Birdwatch to the global Twitter community.
-We want anyone to be able to participate and know that the more diverse the community, the better Birdwatch will be at effectively addressing misinformation.
+We want anyone to be able to participate and know that having contributors with different points of view is essential to Birdwatch helpfully addressing misinformation.
 We’ll draw on learnings from this initial test and, over time, scale safely.

 ## {{< button href="https://twitter.com/i/flow/join-birdwatch" >}}Sign up here{{< /button >}}